dalemoncayo/firebase-cloud-function-post-api/README.md

-# Firebase Cloud Function for Managing post
+# Firebase Cloud Function for Managing Post

 This Firebase Cloud Function provides an API to manage post.